 - The disclosure is required by law or by a regulator with authority over us or you, such as where there is a court order, statutory obligation or FCA request; and we believe that such disclosure is necessary in order to assist in the prevention or detection of any criminal action (including fraud) or is otherwise in the overriding public interest

 What is our approach to sending personal information overseas?

 Personal information that we collect may be shared with an organisation located outside of the EEA.
 It may also be processed by us or by one of our suppliers outside of the EEA.
 When these circumstances apply, we will always take measures to ensure your data is protected:

-- The country to which the data is being transferred is approved by the European Commission as providing an adequate level of data protection, or in the United States has a EU-US Privacy Shield in place
+- The country to which the data is being transferred is approved by the European Commission as providing an adequate level of data protection

 - The organisation has agreed standard contractual clauses in place approved by the European Commission

 - Any requests from organisations such as law enforcement or regulators will be reviewed and validated prior to disclosing data.